A Unique Major

 The Bachelor of Science in Liberal Arts and Sciences, Major in Integrated Health Studies (IHS) is an innovative collaboration of the research and educational expertise in the health sciences across multiple programs, departments, and colleges at UIC.
 The primary goal of the degree program is to offer a diverse, interdisciplinary curriculum that includes relevant core content spanning the life sciences, natural sciences, social sciences, and humanities.

-Students graduating with the Major in Integrated Health Studies in either the Behavioral Health Concentration or Health and Science Concentration will have a broad understanding of how human health and disease are impacted by culture, the environment, society, and personal behavior and an appreciation for health issues that are unique to the urban environment and to the global society.
+Students graduating with the Major in Integrated Health Studies in either the Behavioral Health Concentration or the Health and Science Concentration will have a comprehensive understanding of how human health and disease are impacted by culture, social and economic forces, the environment, and personal behavior, as well as an appreciation for health issues that are unique to rural, urban, and global contexts.

-The Major in Integrated Health Studies is comprised of courses in Anthropology, Biological Sciences, Chemistry, Disability Studies, Economics, Psychology, Philosophy, Kinesiology, Nutrition, Public Health, Sociology, and more.
+The Major in Integrated Health Studies is comprised of courses in Anthropology, Applied Health Sciences, Biological Sciences, Chemistry, Disability Studies, Economics, Psychology, Philosophy, Kinesiology, Nutrition, Public Health, and Sociology.